The Pulse of K-Entertainment

 What is Reborn Rookie about?

-Reborn Rookie follows Kang Yong Ho, the chairman of Choi Sung Group, after an accident swaps his soul into young soccer player Hwang Jun Hyun.
-He then re-enters his own company as a rookie employee, turning the show into a mix of corporate comedy, identity crisis, and chaebol succession warfare.
+Reborn Rookie follows Yong-ho Kang, the chairman of Choi Sung Group, after an accident swaps his soul into young soccer player Jun-hyun Hwang.
+He then re-enters his own company as a rookie employee, turning the show into a mix of corporate comedy, identity crisis, and family-business succession warfare rather than a simple body-swap fantasy.

 Who stars in Reborn Rookie?

-The lead cast includes Lee Jun Young, Son Hyun-joo, Lee Ju Myoung, Jeon Hye Jin, and Jin Goo.
-JTBC's promo materials frame Lee Jun Young and Son Hyun-joo as the central hook, with the wider ensemble driving the family inheritance battle inside Choi Sung Group and giving the show its heavier chaebol-drama texture.
+The lead cast includes Lee Jun-young, Son Hyun-joo, Lee Ju-myung, Jeon Hye-jin, and Jin Goo.
+JTBC's current promo materials frame Lee Jun-young and Son Hyun-joo as the central hook, while the wider ensemble drives the inheritance battle inside Choi Sung Group and gives the drama its heavier corporate-thriller texture.

 Is Reborn Rookie based on a web novel?

 Yes.
-AsianWiki notes that Reborn Rookie is based on the web novel Shinibsawon Kanghoejang by San Kyeong, which was published on Naver Series in 2021.
-That source background helps explain why the drama already has a tightly built premise, a defined corporate power structure, and a ready-made succession-war engine before the TV adaptation even starts.
+Reborn Rookie is based on the web novel Shinibsawon Kanghoejang by San Kyeong, first published on Naver in 2021.
+That source background helps explain why the drama already arrives with a tightly built premise, a defined corporate power structure, and a succession-war engine before the television adaptation even starts airing.

 Share This Article